What is a Pitch Deck & What Makes It Fundable (+Examples)

 • Are you in or are you out?”

-According to Michael Wolfe, “The best pitch decks don't feel like they were created for the benefit of venture capitalists.
+“The best pitch decks don't feel like they were created for the benefit of venture capitalists.
 They feel like an outgrowth of the work the startup is already doing.”

 What makes a bad pitch deck?

 A bad pitch deck is simply a pitch deck that gets rejected.
 It’s an unfortunate truth that 99% of pitch decks are therefore bad.
+The main reason for failure is failing to stand out, but other reasons can be unattractive design, confusing messaging, or being irrelevant to a particular investment program.

 NOTE: Using PowerPoint to create your pitch deck means putting the fate of your business in the hands of 35-year-old technology that has barely evolved since its inception.